-Powerful experimental systems for genetics and functional genomics allow routine genetic manipulation.
-Using the new S100 genome assembly as a foundation, we adapted our tomato transformation and genome editing protocols to genetically modify S100 (see Methods).
-We obtained transgenic plants in less than four months, comparable to previously published protocols for tomato (Supplementary Fig. 3a,b) [8,19].
-To test the efficiency of CRISPR-Cas9 genome editing in S100, we utilized our new S100 assembly for accurate guide-RNA (gRNA) design and targeted the tomato homolog of Arabidopsis APETALA3 (SlAP3, Solyc04g081000) on the chromosome 4 introgression with two gRNAs (Fig. 3a).
-In Arabidopsis, AP3 activity is essential for petal and stamen development [20] and we observed the expected abnormal or missing petals and stamens on all seven ap3^{CR} first-generation (T0) transgenic plants (Fig. 3b).
-We identified multiple ap3^{CR} mutant alleles by Sanger sequencing and observed germline transmission in the next generation, demonstrating efficient and robust editing in S100 (Fig. 3c, d and Supplementary Fig. 3c-e).
-We next explored the ability to delete entire gene loci, which is important to mitigate potential confounding genetic compensation responses to mutant allele transcripts [21].
-We targeted the floral identity gene ANANTHA (AN) [22] with two gRNAs 183 bp upstream and 18 bp downstream of the protein coding sequence (Fig. 3e).
-From four TO transgenics we identified a complete 1568 bp gene deletion allele (an^{CR-1568}), which was transmitted to the next generation (Fig. 3f-h, Supplementary Fig. 3f).
-Second-generation individuals that carried the an^{CR-1568} allele developed cauliflower-like inflorescences due to floral meristem overproliferation that is characteristic of an mutants.
-(Fig. 3h).
-Finally, we tested the potential for mutating multigene families and targeted the three floral regulator genes JOINTLESS2 (J2), ENHANCER OF J2 (EJ2), and LONG INFLORESCENCE (LIN), which belong to the MADS-box gene family [9] (Fig. 3i).
-From eight T0 transgenics, we identified an individual (T0-6) that displayed the $j2^{CR}ej2^{CR}$ double mutant phenotype with highly branched inflorescences, and one individual (T0-17) with the $j2^{CR}ej2^{CR}lin^{CR}$ triple mutant null phenotype of cauliflower-like inflorescences (Fig. 3j).
-Sanger sequencing revealed $i2^{CR}$ and $ei2^{CR}$ mutant alleles in addition to wild-type LIN alleles in the T0-6 individual, while only mutant alleles for all three genes were detected in the T0-17 plant (Supplementary Fig. 3g).
-We then applied a multiplexed amplicon sequencing approach (see Methods) and genotyped a population of 184 T1 individuals for edits within protospacer sequences to identify multiple allelic combinations of $j2^{CR}$, $ej2^{CR}$ and lin^{CR} mutations (Fig. 3i).
-Together, these results illustrate the effectiveness of S100 as an experimental platform for CRISPR-Cas9 genome editing of individual genes and multigene families for functional analyses.
+(anCR-1568), which was transmitted to the next generation (Fig. 2f-h and Additional file 1: Fig. S13f).
+Second-generation individuals that carried the $an^{CR-1568}$ allele developed cauliflower-like inflorescences due to floral meristem overproliferation that is characteristic of an mutants.
+(Fig. 2h).
+Finally, we tested the potential for mutating multigene families and targeted the three floral regulator genes JOINTLESS2 (J2), ENHANCER OF J2 (EJ2), and LONG INFLORESCENCE (LIN), which belong to the MADS-box gene family [28] (Fig. 2i).
+From nine T0 transgenics, we identified an individual (T0-6) that displayed the $i2^{CR}ei2^{CR}$ double mutant phenotype with highly branched inflorescences, and one individual (T0-17) with the $j2^{CR}ej2^{CR}lin^{CR}$ triple mutant null phenotype of cauliflower-like inflorescences (Fig. 2j-k).
+Sanger sequencing revealed $j2^{CR}$ and $ej2^{CR}$ mutant alleles in addition to wild-type LIN alleles in the T0-6 individual, while only mutant alleles for all three genes were detected in the T0-17 plant (Additional file 1: Fig. S13g).
+We then used multiplexed amplicon sequencing and genotyped a population of 184 T1 individuals for edits within protospacer sequences (Fig. 2l-o, see Methods section "Validation of CRISPR-Cas9 editing").
+We identified multiple allelic combinations of $i2^{CR}$ , $ei2^{CR}$ and linCR mutations and found that higher read modification rates were associated with increases in inflorescence branching, supporting our previous findings that lower MADS-box gene dosage causes quantitative increases in inflorescence complexity [28] (Fig. 2p).
+Together, these results illustrate the effectiveness of S100 as an experimental platform for CRISPR-Cas9 genome editing of individual genes and multigene families for revealing complex genotype-to-phenotype relationships.